-As one of the most common conditions in later life, dementia affects 1 in 6 people over the age of 80.
-While prevention is never certain due to the varying effects that dementia has on different individuals, there are lots of little things that you can do now (as recommended by the NHS) to help you reduce the risk of developing dementia later on in life.
-And the good news is that even if you already have dementia, making these simple changes can help to delay any further symptoms.
+One of the most common conditions in later life, dementia affects 1 in 6 people over the age of 80.
+While prevention is never certain due to the varying effects that dementia has on different individuals, there are lots of little things that you can do now - as recommended by the NHS - to help you reduce the risk of developing dementia later on in life.

 N.B.
 Research into how different lifestyle factors may affect the risk of developing dementia is still ongoing.
 Do consult your GP for further information.